FestinaAvdiu/Task-Manager/README.md

 ## Purpose of the Project

-The purpose of this project is to demonstrate the ability to independently build a complete web application using the SvelteKit framework.
+The purpose of this project is to build a complete web application using the SvelteKit framework.
 This includes working with routes, components, APIs (both internal and external), server-side data storage, and clean UI/UX design.

 ---